pridiltal/ctv-AnomalyDetection/README.md

 <sub>Multivariate Outlier Detection</sub>

-  - Under *multivariate or multidimensional scenario* , where the focus is on n (\>2) - dimensional space, all attributes might be of same type or might be a mixture of different types such as categorical or numerical, which has a direct impact on the implementation and scope
+  - Under *multivariate or multidimensional scenario,* where the focus is on n (\>2) - dimensional space, all attributes might be of same type or might be a mixture of different types such as categorical or numerical, which has a direct impact on the implementation and scope